mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/11/06/day-291/">November 06, 2017</a></small></div>
-<p><strong>Robert Mueller has enough evidence to charge Michael Flynn and his son as part of the Russia probe</strong>.
+<p><strong>Robert Mueller has enough evidence to charge Michael Flynn and his son as part of the <a href="/trump-russia-investigation/">Russia probe</a></strong>.
 Mueller's team is looking at possible money laundering charges, lying to federal agents, and Flynn's role in a plan to remove an opponent of the Turkish president from the US in exchange for millions of dollars. (<a href="https://www.nbcnews.com/news/us-news/mueller-has-enough-evidence-bring-charges-flynn-investigation-n817666">NBC News</a> / <a href="https://www.reuters.com/article/us-usa-trump-russia-mueller/special-counsel-mueller-has-enough-evidence-to-charge-flynn-son-nbc-idUSKBN1D50VE">Reuters</a>)</p>